No Win No Fee Dental Medical Negligence Claims Solicitors

 - Undiagnosed periodontal disease

 Incorrect diagnosis or delays in identifying a condition can cause irreversible damage.
-For example, if a dentist does not identify a treatable condition like gingivitis, it can lead to a situation where the gums are weakened and unable to hold teeth – even if those teeth are perfectly healthy.
-Although patients are responsible for maintaining good dental hygiene with regular brushing at home, they may have cause to claim compensation for dental negligence where they attend scheduled dental appointments but have not been informed of the risk of gum disease or given further treatment.
+For example, if a negligent dentist does not identify a treatable condition like gingivitis, it can lead to a situation where the gums are weakened and unable to hold teeth – even if those teeth are perfectly healthy.
+Although patients are responsible for maintaining good dental hygiene with regular brushing at home, they may have cause to make a claim against dentist, as they may not have been informed of the risk of gum disease or given further treatment.

 It is the skill of the dentist as much as the quality of products they use that will affect the results of surgery.
 Expensive veneers poorly applied, not preparing a cavity correctly before filling it, or failing to adhere bridges and crowns adequately can all leave a patient requiring further treatment and having a longer recovery time than should have been necessary.